nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  - A staff can have any number of tags (including 0) <br>
  - A staff can have any number of comments (including 0) <br>
+ - Each staff is uniquely identified by their name.
+In the event you wish to add 2 staff records with the same name, please ensure that both their phone number and email addresses are different

 :bulb: **Tip:**
  - The details of each field can be provided in any order.